steverusso/bigtech.fail/website/content/events/facebook-twitter-suppress-nypost-hunter-expose/index.md

 from tweeting or retweeting it.
-Additionally, they started locking and suspending accounts that were able to share the link before it was blocked, [starting with](https://archive.is/6eO8l#selection-2035.0-2035.270) The Post's main account with 1.8M followers:
+Additionally, they started locking and suspending accounts that were able to share the link before it was blocked, [starting with](https://archive.is/6eO8l#selection-2035.0-2035.270) The Post's main account of 1.8M followers, by requiring them to delete the tweet of the Hunter Biden news story in order to regain access to their account:
 > The Post’s primary Twitter account was locked as of 2:20 p.m.
 Wednesday
 > because its articles about the messages obtained from Biden’s laptop broke
 > the social network’s rules against “distribution of hacked material,”